 Honor the old one, it will produce a new one spirit

-There are traditions such as Sado (the Way of Tea), Kado (the Way of Flowers), Kodo (the Way of Incense) Kendo, Judo, and Aikido in Japan from time immemorial that end with the word "dou" or "way/path."
-This "dou" or "way" is a word of a highly spiritual nature that is the way to mastery.
-Established in the Kamakura Period (1185-1333 CE) Kodo prescribed the manners and style which have enhanced the art of fragrance up until modern times.
+This "dō" or "way" is a word of a highly spiritual nature which leads to mastery.
+Established in the Kamakura Period (1185-1333 CE) Kōdō prescribed the manners and style which have enhanced the art of fragrance up until modern times.

-Among the six countries [Kyara (thought to be Vietnam), Sasora (western India), Rakoku (Thailand), Sumotara (Sumatra), Manaban (Malabar, southern India), Manaka (Malacca - between Indonesia and Malaysia)] and the five tastes (sweet, pungent,sour, bitter,and salty), Kyara is the wood of the highest quality.
-Kyara wood 350euro/g
+Among the six countries [Kyara (thought to be from Vietnam), Sasora (western India), Rakoku (Thailand), Sumotara (Sumatra), Manaban (Malabar, southern India), Manaka (Malacca - between Indonesia and Malaysia)] and the five tastes (sweet, pungent, sour, bitter and salty), Kyara is the wood of the highest quality.
+Kyara wood is valued at approximately 350 euros per gram.

 －Tsuzure Ori(Nail Weaving)－

-Among the weaving techniques in Japan tsuzure ori is the most traditional.
-The craftspeople of tsuzure Ori file serrated edges onto the nails of their middle and ring fingers to complete their work piece by piece with just the edge of their nails.
-The cloth made by this weaving method is considered to be of the highest artwork Some cloth is so intricate that one is unable to weave more than a few centimeters a day and a roll of cloth can take several months to complete.
+Among the weaving techniques in Japan Tsuzure Ori is the most traditional.
+The craftspeople of Tsuzure Ori file jagged lines into the nails of their middle and ring fingers using them as combs to complete their work.
+The cloth made by this weaving method is considered to be of the highest artwork.
+Some cloth is so intricate that one is unable to weave more than a few centimeters a day and a roll of cloth can take several months to complete.

 －(Wagiribako)Japanese Paulownia(Kiri)Wood Box－